 Procedures for Identifying Persons on the Campus

-The procedures specified below help assure that the College community and its property are properly protected.
-Voluntary compliance with these procedures by members of the College community and their visitors and guests will make them work more easily.
+The procedures specified below help assure that the University community and its property are properly protected.
+Voluntary compliance with these procedures by members of the University community and their visitors and guests will make them work more easily.